dicksiano/Data-Structures-and-Algorithms/Algorithms/DP/Egg Dropping/README.md

 n = 1 | 1 | 2 | 3 | 4 | 5
 n = 2 | 1 | 2 | 2 | 3 | 3

-Following this approach, we know that:
+Following this approach, we know that:.
 1) If the egg breaks after dropping from jth floor, then you only need to check for floors lower than x with remaining eggs.
 So the problem reduces to j-1 floors and n-1 eggs
 2) If the egg doesn’t break after dropping from the jth floor, then you only need to check for floors higher than x.
 So the problem reduces to k-j floors and n eggs.